TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

 Fixing Haskell type errors can be *hard*.
 Learning how to understand and fix type errors was the first real obstacle I faced when I first picked up the language.
 I've seen the same tendency with every Haskell beginner I've taught.

 With a bit of experience, I got used to the quirks of GHC's typechecker and Haskell's standard library so most errors became easy to resolve.
 Most *but not all*.
-Worse yet, the intuition that helped me in easier cases did not scale to harder errors; instead, fixing these hard errors took a frustrating amount of time, thinking and trial-and-error.
+Worse yet, the intuition that helped me in easier cases did not scale to harder errors; instead, fixing hard errors took a frustrating amount of time, thinking and trial-and-error.
 I did not have a mental toolkit for debugging confusing type errors.

 Haskell type errors are not unique in this regard—I had exactly the same experience with debugging in general.
 When I started programming all bugs were hard; I quickly built up an intuition for fixing *most* bugs; but I did not have the mental tools to deal with hard bugs, leaving me hitting my head against a metaphorical wall when I couldn't guess the cause of a bug up-front.